analogdevicesinc/msdk/Examples/MAX78000/CNN/facial_recognition/README.md

 ## Overview

-This demo includes **FaceDetection** and **FaceID** CNN models and runs them sequentially on MAX78000 Feather board only.
-The **FaceID** CNN model weight binary file (Include/weigths_2.bin) needs to be programmed to SD card using the "SDHC_weights" project which converts the FaceID weights (weights_2.h) into binary file (weights_2.bin) and writes it to the SD card.
+This demo includes **FaceDetection** and **FaceID** CNN models and runs them sequentially on MAX78000FTHR board.

-The **FaceDetection** CNN model detects a face and application draws a box around the face.
+The **FaceDetection** CNN model detects a face and draws a bounding box around it.
+Then, the bounding box is used to crop the image, which is passed to the **FaceID** CNN model.

-The **FaceID** CNN model demonstrates identification of a number of persons from their facial images.

-For this purpose, the **FaceID** CNN model generates a 64-length embedding for a given image, whose distance to whole embeddings stored for each subject is calculated.
+The **FaceID** model classifies the face against a database of known users.
+For this purpose, the **FaceID** CNN model generates a 64-length embedding for the cropped input image, whose distance to whole embeddings stored for each subject is calculated.
 The image is identified as either one of these subjects or 'Unknown' depending on the embedding distances.

+It should be noted that the **FaceID** model is loaded from an SD card due to memory constraints.
+There isn't enough flash in the MAX78000 to store both (See [Loading Weights to SD Card](#loading-weights-to-sd-card)).

 ## Facial Recognition Demo Software

 ### Loading Weights to SD Card

-This project loads weights for the CNN model from an SD card.
-The required file is `weights_2.bin`, and can be found in the [SDHC_weights](SDHC_weights) sub-folder.
+This project loads weights for the **FaceID** CNN model from an SD card.
+It expects a `weights_2.bin` in the root directory of a FAT32-formatted micro-SDHC card.
+The required file can be found at [SDHC_weights/weights_2.bin](./SDHC_weights/weights_2.bin).
 Load this file into the root directory of a FAT32 formatted SD card before running this project.

-Alternatively, the [SDHC_weights](SDHC_weights) sub-project can be used to load the weights onto the SD card.
+Alternatively, the [SDHC_weights](SDHC_weights) sub-project can be used to load the weights onto the SD card with the MAX78000FTHR.
 See [SDHC_weights/README.md](SDHC_weights/README.md) for more details.

 ### Project Usage